Azure Azure Arc Azure PowerShell Hybrid Cloud

 Create a resource group for Azure Arc-enabled Kubernetes, if it not already exists.
 Add specified tags and a resource lock.

-Create a resource group for Azure Arc-based VM operations on your Azure Stack HCI, if it not already exists.
+Create a resource group for Azure Arc-based VM operations on your Azure Local, if it not already exists.
 Add specified tags and a resource lock.

 Create a resource group for Azure Arc-enabled VMware vSphere, if it not already exists.
 Add specified tags and a resource lock.